elemel/fungeoneer/docs/chapters/08/ledger-lines.md

 {{ problem.map }}
 ```

-This dungeon contains tiles with getters and setters for register S (marked `s` or `S`  on the map), along with peekers (marked `,`) and pokers (marked `;`).
+This dungeon introduces tiles with getters and setters for register S (marked `s` or `S`  on the map), along with peekers (marked `,`) and pokers (marked `;`).
 Whenever you trigger an S-getter tile, get the stack size as a number, then push that number onto the stack.
 For an S-setter tile, pop a number from the stack, then set the stack size to that number.

 Peekers and pokers treat the stack and inventory as a unified sequence of slots.
 Slots with index zero or higher refer to the stack.
 Slots with a negative index refer to the inventory.
 Registers A through Z are mapped to slot index -1 through -26, respectively.